×

 • Estonian is spoken as a national language in: Estonia, Gambia.

 You will also get to know the continents where Uzbek and Estonian speaking countries lie.
-Based on the number of people that speak these languages, the position of Uzbek language is 53 and position of Estonian language is not available.
+Based on the number of people that speak these languages, the position of Uzbek language is 53 and position of Estonian language is 22.
 Find all the information about these languages on Uzbek and Estonian.

 Uzbek and Estonian Language History